carbaior/1151cycle/README.md

 In the default configuration, the program will produce the `cycles.csv` which can be found in this repository.
 You can load this file to a spreadsheet to draw a scatter plot that visually compares the series for all year.
 You'll probably have to reduce the size of the dots for them not to overlap.

 The reference date has mean 0º of deviation with itself, so it will appear at the lowest point (circled).
-The best two synchronisms are just below 20º (arrows), which are exactly 420403 days in the past or in the future ( 420403/365.25=1151 years)
+The best two synchronisms are just above 20º (arrows), which are exactly 420403 days in the past or in the future ( 420403/365.25=1151 years)
 ![The 1151 years cycle.](1151cycle.png)

 How can the 1151 cycle be a hint of a chronological manipulation of the Gregorian Reform, I will explain in the future.